cmungall/homology-paper-DRAFT/homology.md

 ### Uberon

-Uberon contains classes for anatomical structures found in a variety of animals, with an emphasis towards vertebrates.
+Uberon contains classes for anatomical structures found in a variety of animals, with an emphasis on vertebrates.
 Classes in Uberon represent groupings of structures; for example, the class `limb` groups all tetrapod limbs, and the class `mammary gland` groups all mammary glands (which are exclusive to mammals).